sushantkumar08/DPDzero/README.md

 DPDzero Assessment

-Here’s a structured version of your assignment that you can easily paste into a GitHub README file:

 ---

-# DPDzero Data Analyst Assignment - 2024
+# DPDzero Data Analyst Assignment

 This assignment is designed to give you a flavor of the kind of data analysis a typical data analyst does at DPDzero.
 Data analysts here leverage **Jupyter notebooks** heavily, and you are expected to use the **same tool** to complete this task.